-I am a first year PhD student in the Atmospheric and Cloud Dynamics research group in the Institute of Climate and Atmospheric Science, funded by the SENSE Earth Observation CDT.
+I am a second year PhD student in the Atmospheric and Cloud Dynamics research group in the Institute for Climate and Atmospheric Science, funded by the SENSE CDT.

 - Tropical meteorology